Academic/Intellectual

 Main content start

 We are fortunate at Stanford to have so many bright and talented faculty, students, staff, and alumni in our community.
-The Black Community Services Center is a place for students to delve into their passions and broaden their world view.
-Our programs foster engaging discussion as well as collaborative peer learning.
-We acknowledge that much of our students' learning happens outside of the classroom whether informally with each other or other members of our community.
-We are thankful to be a place where this kind of intellectual engagement thrives.
+Our Academic Intellectual Committee creates programs and events that encourage students to delve into their passions and broaden their world view.
+Their programs foster engaging discussion as well as collaborative peer learning.
+This committee acknowledges that much of our students' learning happens outside of the classroom by building an intellectual community with each other.
+They are always working on ways to enhance and continue our initiatives.
+The following are just some of the programs dedicated to students intellectual development: